 When you are visiting, you don’t want to spend your time searching for a parking spot and potentially missing out on a spectacular opportunity.
 Using public transit is an affordable way to see the sights, reduces your carbon footprint and helps to maintain the pristine environment that makes the National Park what it is!

-So leave your vehicle at your campsite or hotel and make use of the public transit and shuttle systems that are throughout the town and National Park.
+So leave your vehicle at your campsite or hotel and make use of the public transit and the Banff National Park Bus shuttle systems that are throughout the town and park.

 Here are the key features of exploring Banff by Bus!

 Bus Right From Your Campground

 No need to drive into town, the Roam transit buses stop at both Two Jack Campgrounds (Main and Lakeside) and Tunnel Mountain Campground.

 Best part, the buses out of the campgrounds are free and take you right into downtown Banff!
 They leave right out front of each campground and they make convenient stops at the Banff Train Station (where the Parks Canada shuttles depart for Lake Louise and Johnson Canyon) and downtown.
 From downtown, you can easily switch to the next bus to take you to your adventure destination.

 These buses leave approximately every 30 minutes starting from around 8:30 am to go into town and the last bus from downtown Banff back to the campgrounds leaves around 8:00 pm (for up-to-date times, visit the Roam Transit website).

 One of the most popular attractions in Banff National Park is Lake Louise.
 This is one stop that truly sees a ton of vehicle traffic.
 Not only is it a destination that people like to stay the day at (or multiple days) but it is also one place that people who are “just passing through,” either into BC or up to Jasper, like to stop at.